hamadmarri/cacule-cpu-scheduler/README.md

 [    0.122999] CacULE CPU scheduler v5.9 by Hamad Al Marri.

 ```

-## Tasks' Priorities
-The priorities are applied as the followings:
-The `vruntime` is used in Interactivity Score as the sum of execution time.
-The `vruntime` is adjusted by CFS based on tasks priorities.
-The same code from CFS is used in CacULE.
-The `vruntime` is equal to `sum_exec_runtime` if a task has nice value of 0 (normal priority).
-The `vruntime` will be lower than `sum_exec_runtime` for higher tasks priorities, which make Interactivity Score thinks that those task didn't run for much time (compared to
-their actual run time).
-The `vruntime` will be higher than `sum_exec_runtime` for lower tasks priorities, which make Interactivity Score thinks that those task ran for much time (compared to
-their actual run time).
-So priorities are already taken in the acount by using `vruntime` in the Interactivity Score equation instead of actual `sum_exec_runtime`.

 ## Blind Tests
 I made comparison between cfs and cachy on xanmod, for blind test